phatak-dev/blog/_posts/2017-08-11-introduction-to-spark-structured-streaming-part-5.md

 ---
 layout: post
-title: "Introduction to Spark Structured Streaming - Part 5 : Working with File Streams" date : 2017-08-08
+title: "Introduction to Spark Structured Streaming - Part 5 : File Streams" date : 2017-08-11
 categories: scala spark introduction-structured-streaming
 ---
 Structured Streaming is a new streaming API, introduced in spark 2.0, rethinks stream processing in spark land.
 It models stream